 Let me get my thoughts together first.
 This book is insanely compelling.

-I saw myself in their irresistible desire to present the best personality to just satisfy the thirst to win.
-I saw myself in their endless struggle to avenge just to get back on those who go against their wishes.
+I saw myself in their irresistible desire to present the best personality to satisfy the thirst to win.
+I saw myself in their endless struggle to avenge just to get back at those who go against their wishes.

 All the time you think you know or even understand that person by your side.
 And then boom, it's over.
 As Amy said, it takes time and discipline to plan this.
 But besides this, it also takes unthinkable insanity to frame a murderer, which is by the way almost perfect.

 Reading this book would definitely remind you of your previous relationships, especially the failed ones.
-How it all started really good, with each of you trying to deliver the best possible versions of yourselves.
+It all started really well, with each of you trying to deliver the best possible versions of yourselves.